jdossgollin/blog/_posts/2018-10-31-paraguay-floods.md

 It wouldn't be fair for me to write a whole post without leaving some space for future reading and future work!

-- For more about the relationship between the South American Low-Level Jet and rainfall, see [this excellent website](http://www.eumetrain.org/satmanu/CMs/Sallj/index.htm){:target="blank} [Marengo 2004](http://journals.ametsoc.org/doi/abs/10.1175/1520-0442%282004%29017%3C2261%3ACOTLJE%3E2.0.CO%3B2){:target="_blank"}  or [Saulo 2007](http://journals.ametsoc.org/doi/abs/10.1175/MWR3317.1){:target="_blank"}.
-There are lots more and I can't do them all justice.
+- For more about the relationship between the South American Low-Level Jet and rainfall, see the academic literature {% cite Marengo:2004kr Boers:2013jh Salio:2007gd %} or [this excellent website](http://www.eumetrain.org/satmanu/CMs/Sallj/index.htm){:target="blank}.
 - I've talked about the low-level jet, but it's part of a complex system that has been examined through a variety of other perspectives.
-Some people have considered this region as part of a Monsoon system ([Marengo 2012](http://doi.wiley.com/10.1002/joc.2254){:target="_blank"}).
-Others have looked at the South Atlantic Convergence Zone  [Jones 2018](https://www.nature.com/articles/s41612-018-0050-8){:target="_blank"}.
+Some people have considered this region as part of a Monsoon system {% cite Marengo:2012cm %}.
+Others have looked at the South Atlantic Convergence Zone {% cite Nielsen:2018ep Carvalho:2004ix Carvalho2002 %}.
 All perspectives seem insightful at this point.
 - The relationship identified between the dipole pattern in the Atlantic and the low-level jet remains a hypothesis (and a vaguely stated one at that).
 We don't have enough data yet to determine how strong this link is but maybe someday we will!
 - Maybe that persistent low to the South-West of South America really matters here?